Salt Lake City Personal Injury Lawyer

 When you’ve been injured in an accident caused by someone else’s negligence, you deserve to be fairly compensated for your physical and emotional suffering.
 To recover the compensation you require, work with a knowledgeable attorney with a proven record of success.

-Contact a Salt Lake City personal injury lawyer at Craig Swapp & Associates.
+Contact a Salt Lake City personal injury attorney at Craig Swapp & Associates.
 We’ve helped countless clients receive fair compensation for their injuries.
 We are happy to discuss your case during a free consultation if you call us at 1-800-404-9000 or complete our online contact form at the bottom of the page.